500 1250 posts here on BbtP, I thought I’d put up a little “Best of” page to get new visitors started on what there is to read here.

 ScanGauge – Part 1 – A nifty device that among other things can give you real-time feedback of your car’s fuel use; can be used to help you train yourself to drive more efficiently.

-Hybrid Cars: The Benefits of My Research — A long discussion of almost every aspect of hybrid cars; unfortunately it’s starting to get a little dated.
+Hybrid Cars: The Benefits of My Research — A long discussion of almost every aspect of hybrid cars; unfortunately it’s now quite out-of-date.

 Fear of Hybrids — Magnetic fields?
 Really?